 - Guides are expected to attend at least three continuing education sessions each year.

-- A desire to make a long term commitment to sharing enthusiasm for Rosenbach collections in a serious and thoughtful way
+- A desire to make a long term commitment to sharing enthusiasm for the Rare Book Department and Rosenbach collections in a serious and thoughtful way.

 Rosenbach guides receive free admission to the museum and many programs, discounted registration for Rosenbach book groups, invitation to the annual volunteer appreciation dinner, discounts in the Museum shop, continuing education sessions, and trips.